 Our Analysis and Test Results

-Despite the "Fast and Light" connotation that comes from the "FL" in its name, this harness is only 0.6 ounces lighter than the Arc'teryx AR-395a, and the only noticeable difference is in the design of the leg loops.
-Instead of the clunky adjustable buckles, these leg loops have retractable elastic bands that stretch as much as needed to put the harness on, but then cinch up snug against the leg once in place, an innovative design that we like.
-For this reason, we actually enjoy this harness more than the AR-395a, and would recommend it first not only for its more refined design, but also its slightly lower price tag.
+Despite the "Fast and Light" connotation that comes from the "FL" in its name, this harness is only 0.6 ounces lighter than the heaviest Arc'teryx choice, and the only noticeable difference is in the design of the leg loops.
+Instead of the clunky adjustable buckles, these leg loops have retractable elastic bands that stretch as much as needed to put the harness on but then cinch up snug against the leg once in place, an innovative design that we like.
+For this reason, we enjoy this harness more than the AR-395a and would recommend it first not only for its more refined design but also its slightly lower price tag.

 This harness uses Warp Strength Technology to disperse the weight of a climber throughout the entire waist and leg loops, rather than a design where there is a thin piece of webbing with padding over the top.
 It seems to work quite well, but the design also has far and away the fattest (bottom to top) waist belt of any that we have tested.
-Where it rests against the middle of the lower back we like the fat design, but when hanging we noticed that because it is so fat on the side of the body as well, it crushes in against our kidneys and lower ribs even more than most.
+Where it rests against the middle of the lower back, we like the fat design, but when hanging, we noticed that because it is so fat on the side of the body as well, it crushes in against our kidneys and lower ribs even more than most.
 We also have a problem with the leg loop design.
 Since it is made of such a thin piece of webbing, it tends to twist and gouge into our femoral region on the inside of the leg more than most.
-Don't get us wrong, no harness is all that comfy to hang in for protracted amounts of time, but compared to the Black Diamond Solution or even the Petzl Adjama, which we chose to recognize as our top choice for multi-pitching, this one is not very comfortable.
+Don't get us wrong, no harness is all that comfy to hang in for protracted amounts of time, but compared to a lot of top-quality competition, this one is not very comfortable.

 Standing Comfort and Mobility

-The largest advantage to the design of this harness is that it's very supple and mobile.
+The most significant advantage of the design is that it's very supple and mobile.
 We love how the harness moves with us as we walk about.
 That said, the very fat waist belt again presents a bit of a problem for us on warm days, when we find it to be quite sweaty.
 Also, when carrying a large rack, we feel it tends to slip down and chafe a bit.
-The freely moving gear loops and the very thin waist belt make this a great choice for wearing under a pack, and its mobility makes it a good choice for alpine and mountaineering use.
-However, due to its bulk, we find it to be far more noticeable to wear than the super lightweight Petzl Sitta.
+The freely moving gear loops and the very thin waist belt make this an excellent choice for wearing under a pack, and its mobility makes it a good choice for alpine and mountaineering use.
+However, due to its bulk, we find it to be far more noticeable to wear than most harnesses.

-This harness is more comfortable to belay in than the AR-395a.
-We find that when holding a climbing friend while belaying their weight is localized almost entirely on the leg loops, particularly as they wrap around the inside of the leg.
-These leg loops taper significantly in this region, and the added bulk means that we were more likely to need to adjust how it is hanging quite a bit, but also means that the sharp edges of the webbing don't gouge into our skin as badly as it does on the AR-395a.
-Even still, we don' find extended belay duty in this harness to be anywhere near as pleasurable as while wearing the Petzl Sama.
+We think the FL-365 makes belaying more comfortable than the 395-a.
+We find that when holding a climbing friend while belaying, their weight is localized almost entirely on the leg loops, particularly as they wrap around the inside of the leg.
+These leg loops taper significantly in this region, and the added bulk means that we were more likely to need to adjust how it is hanging quite a bit, but also means that the sharp edges of the webbing don't gouge into our skin as badly as we would expect.
+Even still, we don't find extended belay duty in this harness to be all that pleasurable.

 This is a very versatile harness, usable for sport climbing, trad and long free routes, and even ice and alpine climbing.
-With its thin waist belt we feel like it is even a good choice for mountaineering.
-However, it is heavier and bulkier, and not quite as comfortable as the harness we consider to be the most versatile, the Petzl Sitta, and its fairly snug fixed leg loops do not provide the same level of adjustability as the AR-395a, which we also rated slightly higher for this metric.
+With its thin waist belt, we feel like it is even a good choice for mountaineering.
+However, it is heavier and bulkier, and not quite as comfortable as the harness we consider to be the most versatile, and its fairly snug fixed leg loops do not provide the same level of adjustability as models that have adjustable buckles.

-Retail price for the Arc'teryx FL-365 is $145US, which is $15 less than the very similar AR-395a.
-Since we actually like the leg loop options on this harness better, we think it is a better buy considering it's also a bit cheaper.
-However, there are a handful of harnesses that we think perform quite a bit better and are way more affordable, so we wouldn't necessarily consider this to be the best value purchase.
+This harness retails for a little bit less than its comparable Arc'teryx cousin.
+Since we like the leg loop options on this harness better, we think it is a better buy considering it's also a bit cheaper.
+However, there are a handful of harnesses that we think perform quite a bit better and are way more affordable (like half as much!), so we wouldn't necessarily consider this to be the best value purchase.

 — Andy Wellman